sf-explorer/documentation/blog/2023-07-04-release0.1.0/index.md

 ## Why not an Appexchange?
-Chrome extension architecture offer the following advantages
+Chrome extension architecture offers the following advantages
+* First and foremost: **No need to be admin of your org to install/use it!**
 * A single installation is enough for all your orgs
 * React, Typescript, webpack and friends offer a better developer experience than lwc
+* Interestingly you can access the tooling API from a chrome extension and in LWC to do the same you need to [a configuration with a connected app](https://salesforcecodex.com/salesforce/call-tooling-api-from-lightning-web-component/) which is more complex in my opinion

 ## Is it open source?
 Not yet, but the plan is to make it open source - code needs to be cleaned and documented first.